 Step 6.
 Finally, plug the USB cable into the MIDI interface, and connect the other end to your computer.

 Now that everything's connected, you should test the connection between your guitar and your computer to confirm that everything's working.
-That test is covered in the AT-200B Connection Video Guide at the top of this page or in the Computer Connection Test Guide.
+That test is covered in the AT-200B Connection Video Guide at the top of this page or in Using the ATG Software Download Manager.